State

 The State

-’s key-value store is only retained for a single Network
+’s data is only retained for a single Network

 ’s run.